recryptproject/qtumbook/part2/erc20-token.md

 1. Use the [solidity compiler](https://github.com/ethereum/solidity) to compile the contract into bytecode.
 2. [ABI encode](https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI) the `_capacity` parameter into bytes.
-3. Concatenate 1 and 2 together, then make a `createcontract` RPC call to qtumd.
+3. Concatenate 1 and 2 together, then make a `createcontract` RPC call to recryptd.
 4. Wait for transaction to confirm.
 5. Record the address of the contract, and owner of the contract, for later uses.

-The [solar](https://github.com/qtumproject/solar.git) Smart Contract deployment tool (included in the container) handles all of this for you.
+The [solar](https://github.com/recryptproject/solar.git) Smart Contract deployment tool (included in the container) handles all of this for you.

-To deploy the CappedToken contract, specifying 21 million as the capacity by passing in the constructor parameters as a JSON array (remember to set `QTUM_SENDER`):
+To deploy the CappedToken contract, specifying 21 million as the capacity by passing in the constructor parameters as a JSON array (remember to set `RECRYPT_SENDER`):

 ```
 solar deploy zeppelin-solidity/contracts/token/ERC20/CappedToken.sol \